 In practice, judicial and non-judicial foreclosures are used to enforce IPR security interests.
-Non-judicial foreclosures may be faster up to a certain extent.
+Non-judicial foreclosures may be faster to a certain extent.

-13. What are the main security interests taken over IPRs?
+13. What are the main security interests taken over IPRs and how are they created and perfected?